 A diagnosis supports the development of Individualized Education Plans (IEPs) and 504 plans, ensuring your child receives the in-school support they're legally entitled to.

-Expect to receive your written report within 2–4 weeks after the evaluation is complete.
+Expect to receive your written report within 30-60 days after the evaluation is complete.
 The report is detailed, readable, and written for families.
 It includes the diagnosis, clinical reasoning, and specific next-step recommendations.

 Our relationship with your family doesn't end after the report.
 We're available to answer questions, assist with referrals to therapists and specialists, and provide ongoing psychiatric care as needed within our practice.